gisma-courses/LV-uav-workflow/morea/gis-reproducible-research/module-gis-reproducible-research.md

 morea_end_date: "2021-07-13"

 ---
-The importance of reproducible research lies in the transparency and repeatability of research results - i.e. the possibility of also repeating experimental procedures and thus confirming results already obtained - this is the central element of scientific work.
+The importance of reproducible research is rooted in the self-commitment to good scientific practice and rests on the foundation of transparent and repeatable research work.
+No matter what type of documentation is used, including websites, blogs, or gray literature, it must meet these criteria.